loliksamuel/DP_Publish_Subscribe/README.md

-# DP_Publish_Subscribe
+# DP Publish Subscribe
 What is pattern publish subscribe (also known as Observer or Listener)?

 Publishers  are the entities who create/publish a message on a header.
-Subscribers are the entities who subscribe  to a messages on a header.
+Subscribers/listeners/observers are the entities who subscribe  to a messages on a header.

 In a header based Publish-Subscribe pattern, Publishers tag each message with the a header instead of referencing specific Subscribers.